wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-high-availability-linux.md

 	  }
 	}

-The URL tells us that the service is currently running on **headnode0**.
+The URL tells us that the service is currently running on **head node 0**.

 The state tells us that the service is currently running, or **STARTED**.